 Priority tax claims are certain unsecured income, employment and other taxes described by Code Section 507(a)(8).
 The Code requires that each holder of such a 507(a)(8) priority tax claim receive the present value of such claim in deferred cash payments, over a period not exceeding five years from the date of filing for relief in this case.

-There are no Section 507(a)(8) priority tax claims under this Plan.
+The following chart lists all of the Debtors' Section 507(a)(8) priority tax claims and their treatment under the Plan: